AllanSoto/STX/src/README.md

 **Important:** Never commit your `.env.local` file (or any file containing sensitive credentials) to version control.
 The `.gitignore` file should already include `.env*.local`.

-### Adding Authorized Domains for OAuth (e.g., Google Sign-In)
+### Authorized Domains (Less Relevant Without OAuth)

-If you are using OAuth-based sign-in methods like Google Sign-In, Apple, Facebook, etc., you **must** add the domain from which your application is served to the list of "Authorized domains" in your Firebase Authentication settings.
-Failure to do so will result in an `auth/unauthorized-domain` error.

-1.  **Go to Firebase Console:** Navigate to your Firebase project.
-2.  **Authentication Section:** Go to "Authentication" (under Build).
-3.  **Sign-in Method Tab:** Click on the "Sign-in method" tab.
-4.  **Authorized Domains:** Scroll down to the "Authorized domains" section.
-5.  **Add Domain:**
-    *   Click "Add domain".
-    *   Enter the domain(s) from which your app will be making authentication requests.
-        *   For **local development**, this is usually `localhost`.
-        *   For your **deployed application**, this will be your custom domain (e.g., `your-app-name.com`) or your Firebase Hosting domain (e.g., `your-project-id.web.app` or `your-project-id.firebaseapp.com`).
-    *   If you are unsure which domain is causing the issue, the Firebase error message in your browser's console often includes the specific domain that was rejected.
-6.  **Save Changes.**

-After adding the necessary domains, the `auth/unauthorized-domain` error should be resolved.
+Since user-facing authentication (especially OAuth like Google Sign-In) has been removed, the "Authorized domains" section in Firebase Authentication settings is less critical for the app's core functionality.
+However, if any underlying Firebase services still perform checks based on domain for API key usage, you might need to ensure your development (`localhost`) and deployment domains are listed.

-## Firestore Security Rules
+## Firestore Security Rules (If Data Is Still User-Specific or Public)

-**CRITICAL FOR OPERATION: If you see "permission-denied" errors in your application (e.g., when trying to load user data, save orders, or manage alerts), it almost certainly means your Firestore Security Rules are not correctly set up in the Firebase Console.**
+**CRITICAL FOR OPERATION (if using Firestore): If you see "permission-denied" errors in your application, it means your Firestore Security Rules are not correctly set up in the Firebase Console.**

-The application relies on specific Firestore security rules to ensure that users can only access and modify their own data.

-**You MUST deploy the following rules to your Firestore database:**

-1. Go to your Firebase project in the Firebase Console.
-2. Navigate to "Firestore Database" (under Build).
-3. Click on the "Rules" tab.
-4. Replace the **entire** content of the rules editor with the following:
+Even without user authentication, if you are storing data in Firestore (e.g., shared simulations, public alerts), you'll need appropriate security rules.
+If data was previously user-specific, you'll need to decide how to manage access now.

+**Example: Public Read, Admin Write (Adjust as needed)** If you want to make all data publicly readable and only allow writes from a specific admin UID (or disable writes entirely from client):
 ```
 rules_version = '2';
 service cloud.firestore {
   match /databases/{database}/documents {

-    // User profile data:
-    // Allows a user to read and write to their own document in the 'users' collection.
-    // This is crucial for fetching user details after login and for updating profile information.
-    match /users/{userId} {
-      allow read, write: if request.auth != null && request.auth.uid == userId;
+    // Example: Make 'orders' collection publicly readable
+    match /userOrders/{userId}/orders/{orderId} { // Path might need to be restructured if not user-specific
+      allow read: if true; // Everyone can read
+      allow write: if false; // No one can write from client (manage via backend/admin SDK)
     }

-    // User-specific orders:
-    // Allows a user to manage (read, write, delete) their own orders.
+    // Example: Make 'simulations' publicly readable
-    match /userOrders/{userId}/orders/{orderId} {
+    match /userSimulations/{userId}/simulations/{simulationId} { // Path might need to be restructured
-      allow read, write, delete: if request.auth != null && request.auth.uid == userId;
+      allow read: if true;
+      allow write: if false;
     }

-    // User-specific simulations:
-    // Allows a user to manage their own simulations.
+    // Example: Make 'alerts' publicly readable
-    match /userSimulations/{userId}/simulations/{simulationId} {
+    match /userAlerts/{userId}/alerts/{alertId} { // Path might need to be restructured
-      allow read, write, delete: if request.auth != null && request.auth.uid == userId;
+      allow read: if true;
+      allow write: if false;
     }

-    // User-specific alerts:
-    // Allows a user to manage their own price alerts.
+    // User profiles are no longer relevant with auth removed.
-    match /userAlerts/{userId}/alerts/{alertId} {
+    // match /users/{userId} {
-      allow read, write, delete: if request.auth != null && request.auth.uid == userId;
+    //   allow read, write: if request.auth != null && request.auth.uid == userId;
-    }
+    // }

-    // User-specific daily balance snapshots:
-    // Allows a user to read and write their own daily balance snapshots.
+    // Daily balances might still be relevant if stored generically
-    match /userDailyBalances/{userId}/snapshots/{snapshotId} {
+    match /userDailyBalances/{userId}/snapshots/{snapshotId} { // Path might need to be restructured
+       allow read: if true;
-      allow read, write: if request.auth != null && request.auth.uid == userId;
+       allow write: if false;
     }

     // Fallback rule: Deny all other access by default for security.